 Evaluation by Judges

-- Judges may ask questions of the students (challenge the students) at the end of each presentation during the official question period.
+• Judges will ask questions (challenge the students) at the end of each presentation.

-- Judges will provide feedback to students by completing an evaluation form with numerical scores and space for comments.
+• Judges will complete an evaluation form with numerical scores and appropriate summary comments.

 Feedback